 Apex Legends’ Arenas mode is great fun – who doesn’t want 3v3 battles in cool new locations?
 However, the Valorant and Counter-Strike: Global Offensive-inspired team shooter will live and die by its competitive integrity.
 In such a finely-balanced environment, subtle tweaks to weapon prices or legend abilities could impact gameplay far more than in the battle royale mode.

-Apex Legends Arenas ranked release date
+What is Apex Legends Arenas MMR?

 How do the Apex Legends Arenas ranks work?